 - are reasonable, necessary and allocable to the project

-To request administrative changes, submit an OPAS Form to the Coordinator of Sponsored Research, who must review and sign it and will obtain any additional required signatures.
+To request administrative changes, submit an OPAS Form to Franci Farnsworth for review.
+She will sign it and obtain any additional required signatures.
 Some examples of changes that require an OPAS form: expenditures or other actions that require prior agency approval, no-cost extensions of the grant period, incurring costs prior to the beginning of an award, or budget revisions that involve transferring funds among budget categories.

 If the granting agency has authorized the College to approve such changes, the Manager of Disbursement & Accounting will approve the request if the four conditions above are met.
 If the College does not have the authority to approve the request, the Manager of Disbursement & Accounting will forward the request to the funding agency.